Telegraph Avenue. Michael Chabon. Harper Perennial, Toronto. 2012. F; 3/14

 There is no dearth of plot elements.
 We get plenty of local politics, a historic murder, blackmail, ruined dreams involving Archy’s former moviestar dad trying to make a comeback, the conflicted teenage gay couple, and Archy’s marriage teetering on collapse.

 The opening scene in the record store seems to be Micheal Chabon sketching a cartoon of the male American mystique and right away I think I smell disingenuousness.
 All this big black guy/cowboy/jazz aficionado barbershop banter complete with a parrot on one man’s shoulder feels off key to me, screwballed at us with the author’s most convoluted figurative virtuosity, packed tight with dozens of obscure 1970s music references.
 The writing is virtuous: inexhaustably various, original, usually joyously fun and sometimes hilarious.
 There is something deliciously self-parodying in a later section that consists of a 12-page sentence.
 But the backroom of the vinyl shop ringing with linguistic soul music isn’t, I don’t think, where Micheal Chabon feels entirely at home.
-The guys in the store posing with wild west pseudo-formality for me don’t amount to credible human beings, and I come away with the disturbing impression of American men wasting creativity on vulgar and a bit silly projects which are doomed to failure.
+The guys in the store posing with wild west pseudo-formality for me don’t amount to credible male human beings, and I come away with the disturbing impression of American men wasting creativity on vulgar and a bit silly projects which are doomed to failure.

-Certain special scenes rescue this story for me from this kind of dreary nostalgia and unconvincing preoccupation with kitschy collectibles.
+Certain special scenes rescue this story for me from this kind of dreary nostalgia and preoccupation with kitschy collectibles.
 First, my Canadian ear picks up on specific chord progressions that I have an intuition Americans can’t resist, and I don’t blame them.
 It really is part of the heart and soul of their world.
 Black dignity expressed as high professional success (Harvard Medical School, Washington lawyers…) and a beautifully-rendered cameo of Barack Obama commenting to Gwen on the jazz her husband and his group are playing on the back patio of a rich supporter’s home.
 The state senator president-to-be is instinctively charming, intuitive, musical, and kind.
 His surprise appearance reminds me of the magical arrival of the great father surgeon in Cutting for Stone.
 But that kind of lordly paternity is not what Archy and Nat need to rescue them from lacking credible imaginative life.

 However, all the overwrought snazzy jazz language and references that swirl around these two guys and their condemned record store evaporates in moments like the Obama cameo.
 The writing seems to turn transparent and something tells me that the author is at home in those scenes himself.
-Pregnant Gwen magnificently stands up to the arrogant doctor in her hospital hearing.
+Pregnant Gwen magnificently standing up to the arrogant doctor in her hospital hearing.
 And not to overload my own metaphor I hear in that scene too a completely different and much more convincing kind of American music: a John Philip Sousa brass marching band some distance away down on the field, half the crowd on its feet cheering and the rest of them just quietly loving it.
 Of course we can’t know whether Micheal Chabon is consciously denigrating male America’s collapse into drivel and giving us to understand what (in his opinion) real redemptive sentiment sounds like.
 But that’s the kind of harmony I hear.

 Those emotionally powerful experiences breathe life into certain characters otherwise for me somehow lacking dramatic conviction.
 Chabon’s Archy and Nat seem fragmented.
 I have trouble believing the author would be really comfortable with either of them.
 With Gwen for example there’s no such problem.